 On 22 August 2016, this agreement between the government of Panama and the representatives of the indigenous Ngabe-Bugle communities was signed.
 The agreement states Genisa will be removed as the dam's operator.
 Instead, the dam will be operated by a group of professionals, of which at least 50% is part of the local indigenous or farmer communities.
 However, multiple groups do not support the agreement and were not properly informed about the implications.

-In 1981 there were already plans for two dams in the Tabasara river: Tabasará 1 (200 MW and 7200 ha lake) and Tabasará 2.
-They were meant to provide energy to the Cerro Colorado copper and gold mining project.
-But after heavy protetst from the Ngäbe indigenous people, both the mine and the dam projects were canceled.
-A new attempt was made in 1997, by a different consortium.
+In 1981 plans existed for two dams in the Tabasara river: Tabasará 1 (200 MW and 7,200 ha lake) and Tabasará 2.
+Both meant to provide energy to the Cerro Colorado copper and gold mining project.
+But after heavy protests from the Ngäbe indigenous people, both the mine and the dam projects were canceled.
+A new attempt was made in 1997 by a different consortium.
 Again the Ngäbe protested, organized in the M10 movement, and in 2000 the Panama Supreme Court suspended the projects for lack of Indigenous participation.

-But in 2006 the special purpose company Genisa won a governmental concession to develop a smaller dam at the spot where Tabasará 1 was once planned.
-This new project was renamed to Barro Blanco.
-In 2007 Genisa commissioned an Environmental Impact Study, which was approved by the Panamanian Environmental Authority ANAM in may 2008.
-In May 2009 Genisa requested a modification of the permit to increase the capacity from the 19 to 28.8 Megawatt.
-This also meant an inrease of the dam wall from 42 to 61 meters and the increase of the maximum flood level from 103 to 108.25 meters above sea level.
+In 2006 the special purpose company Genisa won a governmental concession to develop a smaller dam at the location where Tabasará 1 was once planned.
+This new project was renamed Barro Blanco.
+In 2007 Genisa commissioned an Environmental Impact Study, which was approved by the Panamanian Environmental Authority (ANAM) in May 2008.
+In May 2009 Genisa requested a modification of the permit to increase the capacity from 19 to 28.8 Megawatt.
+This also meant an increase of the dam wall from 42 to 61 meters and of the maximum flood level from 103 to 108.25 meters above sea level.
 In January 2010 ANAM approved the modification without any new impact studies or consultations.

-Strong protests by the Ngäbe led to the creation of a Round Table, under coordination of the UNDP, and with participation of the Catholic Church, government and Ngäbe representatives, which made an independent field study to assess the social and environmental impacts.
+Strong protests by the Ngäbe led to the creation of a Round Table, with the purpose to come to a mutual accepted agreement about the future of Barro Blanco, under coordination of the UNDP, and with participation of the Catholic Church, government and Ngäbe representatives.
+This Round Table made an independent field study to assess the social and environmental impacts.
 It published a report on its findings in 2013.
-Construction of the dam was expected to finish in May 2014; however the project was temporarily suspended due to non-compliance with its Environmental Impact Assessment.
+Construction of the dam was expected to finish in May 2014.
+However the project was temporarily suspended due to non-compliance with its Environmental Impact Assessment.
 Panamanian authorities started an investigation.

 In September 2015 the suspension was lifted after the investigation was concluded.
 Genisa was sanctioned with a USD 775,000 fine.
 Although it was officially recognised that public consultation had been inadequate, construction was allowed to be continued.

 On 24 May 2016, the dam's floodgates were closed as part of the final testing procedure.
-Contrary to the Round Table agreements made in August 2015, the reservoir was being filled and water would rise up to the 103 metres above sea level peak.
+Contrary to the Round Table agreements (which were also never officially ratified) made in August 2015, the reservoir was being filled and water would rise up to the 103 metres above sea level peak.
+This should not have taken place until the agreements were officially ratified.
 Before reaching this peak, the Government of Panama suspended the testing procedure.
-Water level will now be maintained at 87.5 metres above sea level until further agreement has been reached.
-Inundated forest has already started decaying, destroying local ecosystems.
+Water level would be maintained at 87.5 metres above sea level until further agreement had been reached.
+Inundated forest had already started decaying, destroying local ecosystems.

 On 22 August 2016, a final agreement was signed between the government of Panama and the representatives of the indigenous Ngabe-Bugle communities.
-Although not all communities yet support the agreement, the testing procedures have been resumed without warning.
-This has caused the inundation of houses, farm land and access roads in multiple communities which again came as a surprise for many.
+Although not all communities supported the agreement, the testing procedures have been resumed without warning.
+This has caused the inundation of houses, farm land and access roads in multiple communities.

 What must happen

+GENISA is in violation of the banks policies and of international human rights standards.
+The banks should make sure this is not acceptable.
+They should pressure their client to stop operating the project until proper compensation has been provided and FPIC has been obtained.
 FMO should learn from this case that the process of engaging local communities is crucial in the projects it finances and that without the free prior and informed consent of Indigenous Peoples affected by a project, this leads to serious conflicts.
-FMO should take the responsibilities that come with their commitment to human rights more seriously.
+They should implement a zero tolerance FPIC policy.

 The Ngäbe depend on the river for their physical and spiritual survival.
 They use the water for drinking and washing as well as for swimming and leisure activities.
-The river beds have very fertile land which is used for agriculture, as well as for the collection of medicinal plants.
-Along the river are also cementaries and traditional sacred places, including three petroglyphes, which will be flooded.
+The river beds supply fertile lands which are used for agriculture, as well as for the collection of medicinal plants.
+Along the river cementaries and traditional sacred places, including three petroglyphes, will be flooded.

-The dam will convert the Tabasará River from a running river to a stagnant lake ecosystem, resulting in significant changes to the Ngäbe’s diet and landscape, as well as forced relocation of some indigenous families.
+The dam will convert the Tabasará River from a running river to a stagnant lake ecosystem, resulting in significant changes to the Ngäbe’s diet and their landscape.
+Forced relocation of some indigenous families is expected.

 There is a long-standing conflict between the Ngäbe people and the government concerning mining and the construction of dams for hydropower generation in or near their territory.
 The Changuinola Dam (223 MW) in the neighboring province of Bocas del Toro was completed in 2011 and resulted in numerous Ngäbe villages being flooded, with no compensation provided.
 Another large dam, Tabarasá 2, is planned further downstream on the Tabarasá River.

-The Environmental Impact Assessment failed to inlcude the Ngäbe-Buglé Comarca and did not properly consult the Ngäbe communities that will be directly affected by the dam.
+The Environmental Impact Assessment failed to include the Ngäbe-Buglé Comarca and did not properly consult the Ngäbe communities that will be directly affected by the dam.
 Let alone ask for their consent.
-When the Ngäbe protested and requested to be heard by the president, they were instead received by bullets from the police.
+When the Ngäbe protested and requested to be heard by the president, they were instead received with bullets from the police.